jameshunt76/glints/README.md

-All the below steps are exexcuted on Ubunu 18.04 .
+All the below steps are executed on Ubunu 18.04 .
 A Step by Step document with Screen shots is attached to the git repo

 Assumptions:
 1)	Docker and Docker compose is installed.